 - Does the process of putting it in hurt?

-- Does the epidural medicine going in hurt
+- Does the epidural hurt once it’s in?

 - Does the epidural hurt coming out?

 Getting the epidural put in is the most painful part of the epidural, most often.
 However, I would put it (after watching thousands getting 3 of my own) on par with the pain of getting your IV.

 I have a whole post about the process of getting an epidural during labor.
 But, let’s do a quick review here.

 - The doctor will feel your back — he may push quite hard to find the bones and the landmarks that show him where to go.